 Project costs are calculated using standard estimate components which are developed and evaluated by estimation teams in Energex.
-The costs are split into 2 components: direct cost, which is the costs which are directly costed to the project; and indirect costs which cover overheads associated with the business.
+The costs are split into 2 components: direct cost, which are the costs directly costed to the project; and indirect costs which cover overheads associated with the business.
 All costs provided in this report are estimated to fall within \pm 40% accuracy of the stated cost.